 Black hair needs moisture, and usually lots of it.
 The tendency for black hair to be dry by nature means that you should be proactive in adding and retaining moisture for optimal hair health.
-You add moisture several ways:
+You can add moisture in several ways:

 - Deep conditioning

 Regular exposure to water maintains softness, which is why regular cleansing is key.
 Add conditioning after each shampoo, and deep conditioning at least twice per month, and you have a good start at well-moisturized tresses.